matteomaspero/MRonlyProton-pCTwithAir/README.md

 ### What can you find here?

 The matlab code to produce bulk assigned pseudo-CT (pCT) with internal air cavities.
 The code is intended to integrate the pCTs originally produced with a commercial solution.
-The description of the method has been presented in Maspero et al., 2017, which is accepted for publication in Physics in Medicine and Biology with the title "Feasibility of MR-only proton dose calculations for prostate cancer radiotherapy using a commercial pseudo-CT generation method".
+The description of the method has been presented in Maspero et al., 2017, which is accepted for publication in Physics in Medicine and Biology, 2017, "Feasibility of MR-only proton dose calculations for prostate cancer radiotherapy using a commercial pseudo-CT generation method".
+Check it out at: [https://doi.org/10.1088/1361-6560/aa9677](https://doi.org/10.1088/1361-6560/aa9677).

 ### How to...